Domino Apps provide built-in security features that control what users can access and interact with from your App.

 Use the

-dominodatalab-dataPython or R SDK to read, write, and download specific volume files, enforcing access logic based on the requesting user’s identity.
+dominodatalab-dataPython or R SDK to read, write, and download volume files based on the viewer’s identity.

 This setup lets you serve a single App to multiple users while tailoring data access according to Domino’s role-based permissions.